1-866-777-1360M-F 6am - 4:30pm PST

 In Stock - Ships Today!

-This DVD is a great teaching tool for your 5S Event or as a reminder to employees about your 5S system.
-Each step of the 5S process is explained and examples are given, creatiing real-world applications that help with comprehension.
+This DVD is a great teaching tool for your 5S event or as a reminder to employees about your 5S system.
+The DVD explains each step of the 5S process and gives examples of real-world applications that help with comprehension.
 Ideal length for keeping viewers' attention.

 But what separates a successful business from those that are struggling to stay afloat?
 Of course skilled leadership, dedicated employees and a sound business plan are vital.